brunodles/SlackUpload/README.md

 I'm using the MIT Licence, take a look on [Licence](LICENCE.md).

-If you're using this plugin, please give me some credits too.
+If you're using this task, please give me some credits too.

 # Sources